neelshah2409/KCNA_BootCamp/README.md

 * **The foundation to pursue the KCNA certification.**
 * **Connection with a community of fellow cloud-native enthusiasts.**

-## How to Make the Most of This Repository 💡

-* **Explore the folders:** Look for specific folders related to each bootcamp session.
-* **Review the notes:** Refresh your understanding of the key concepts discussed.
-* **Experiment with the code:** If code examples are provided, try running and modifying them.
-* **Follow the links:** Dive deeper into specific topics using the provided resources.

 ## Contributing 🤝

 While this repository primarily serves as a resource for bootcamp attendees, contributions in the form of corrections, clarifications, or additional helpful links are welcome.
 Please feel free to submit pull requests.